JessieJingxuGao/skeleton/README.md

 3. Users can add & delete tags to each receipt.

 ============

-For a video showing the user interaction and system diagram, please refer to  [this google drive folder](https://drive.google.com/drive/folders/1mZ9SqE72frTdznpMlsI2QLZK19jHCFY9?usp=sharing).
 It's deploed to AWS using Docker.
 Link to server: http://ec2-52-34-171-107.us-west-2.compute.amazonaws.com:8080/
 - Please open in Chrome.
 GetUserMedia curently doesn't support FireFox.
 - To see how user interaction with "type-to-add-tag"